Cloudistics/REST-API/README.md

   None

-### Edit Vnet Properties
+### Edit VNET Properties
-  Edits a vnet's properties and returns json data about the action.
+  Edits a VNET's properties and returns json data about the action.

 * **URL**